jondeuce/DECAES.jl/docs/src/cli.md

 If this file is located at `/path/to/settings.txt`, simply prefix the filepath with the `@` character to have the file contents read into the [`main`](@ref) function:

 ```@example
-println("\$ julia --threads=auto decaes.jl -- @/path/to/settings.txt") # hide
+println("\$ decaes @/path/to/settings.txt") # hide
 ```

 !!! note
     * The use of settings files is highly recommended for both reproducibility and for self-documentation.
 The input settings file will be automatically copied into the output folder for each processed image, with the image filename prepended.
 In this case, for example, the copied settings file would be called `image.settings.txt`
     * Only one flag or value is allowed per line within a settings file.
 Flags which require multiple inputs (e.g. `--T2Range` above) must use one line for each input
     * The extension of the settings file is ignored; `.txt` is arbitrary in this example
-    * Though not strictly necessary, using full input- and output paths is recommended.
-This way, one doesn't rely on relative paths and can e.g. call `julia /path/to/decaes.jl @/path/to/settings.txt` from any directory
+    * Though not strictly necessary, using full input- and output paths in the settings file is convenient.
+This way, one doesn't rely on relative paths and can call e.g. `decaes @/path/to/settings.txt` from any directory

 ### [Default settings files](@id nondefault)